lucasfcosta/project-euler-javascript/README.md

 **This platform has got everything you need to start solving [Project Euler](https://projecteuler.net/)'s challenges right away.**

-You can use this to compare your solutions and take a look at mine's and **you can also use this project as a boilerplate**.
+You can use this to compare your solutions to mine's and **you can also use this project as a boilerplate**.

 If you want to read problems offline you can take a look at problems.txt, which is a courtesy of another awesome project called [EulerPy](https://github.com/iKevinY/EulerPy).